aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to FLATOPC" h2="Transform OFT to FLATOPC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to FLATOPC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+C++ developers often need to add email conversion features to their applications.
+This could be for a variety of reasons, such as to make the emails easier to read, or to make them more compatible with other applications.
+Converting OFT files to HTML is one way to do this.

+<h2>How Aspose.Total Helps for OFT to FLATOPC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help C++ developers with their email conversion needs.
+It includes two APIs that can be used to convert OFT files to HTML and then export HTML to FLATOPC.
+The first API is Aspose.Email for C++, which can be used to convert OFT files to HTML.
+The second API is Aspose.Words for C++, which can be used to export HTML to FLATOPC.
+Both APIs are included in the Aspose.Total for C++ package.
+With these two APIs, C++ developers can easily convert OFT files to HTML and then export HTML to FLATOPC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}